xdays/tlb/README.md

 # Goal

-This project can work with transparent v2ray to select best node with least response time.
+This project can work with v2ray and ssr to select best node with least response time or network speed.

 # Features

 * get upstream servers from subscription
-* filter out failure upstream server(will never be used)
+* filter out failure upstream server
 * select best backend server with least time for first byte
 * select best backend server with highest speed